VAIJ-TEJAS/Articles/Calculator using Tkinter/file.md

 ![display_output](./img/testing2.png)

 ## Possible Errors that might occur
+In building a calculator using Tkinter, potential errors include syntax mistakes, input validation issues, and challenges with complex operations.
+Effective debugging are crucial for ensuring the calculator functions reliably.Have a look on some of the problems along with there solutions that are listed below
 ## Division by zero error:

 **Problem**: If the user divides by zero, Python will raise a ZeroDivisionError.